-Jimi Hendrix’ 1960s Fender Stratocasteraccess_time First seen circa 1967
+Jimi Hendrix’ 1960s Fender Stratocaster

-If we’re to guess, it is likely that this guitar replaced the black Stratocaster that was allegedly stolen on the night of the February 2nd.
+Regarding the story behind it, if one had to guess, it is likely that this guitar replaced the black Stratocaster that was allegedly stolen on the night of the February 2nd.
 What’s interesting though is that starting with March 1967, Hendrix switched to two sunburst Stratocasters, and this second white Stratocaster was nowhere to be seen.

 The second possibility is that the guitar was stolen or went missing at some point between mid-February and early March, and that was the end of it.

 If you happen to come across a photo of this second white Stratocaster from late February or early March, please be sure to leave a comment below (please note that the photo used on this page is just a placeholder).